JuicyStandoffishMan/Sentsei/README.md

 ## Creating your own lessons
 ### Loading lessons locally
-On the homepage, just click "Select Local" at the top and open &lt;lesson&gt;.zip.
+On the homepage, just click "Upload Local Lesson" at the top and open &lt;lesson&gt;.zip.
 Make sure it contains lesson.json and optionally an Audio folder with the selected works.
 There's more info in the tutorial.

-**Note**: This uses the [File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API), which is not supported by Firefox or on Android.
-There's probably a better solution out there.
+**Note:** The file is just extracted and read locally; nothing is sent remotely.

 ### Contributing lessons
 If you want to contribute one that you've made, please open a pull request.